How to Prepare Philosophy Optional for UPSC | Syllabus, Booklist & Strategy for Philosophy Optional UPSC

 Nature of Religious Language: Analogical and Symbolic; Cognitivist and Noncognitive.

-• Enroll in test-series: Enroll yourself in test-series so that you can get your answer copies evaluated and get feedback from experts and mentors.
+Enroll in Test Series: Enroll in a Test Series so that you can get your answers evaluated and get feedback from experts and mentors.

 Booklist for Philosophy Optional For UPSC